plxavier/Zootopia-API/README.md

 # Zootopia-API

-**A python application using API to generate webpages of animals.**
+**A python application using API to fetch data and generate webpage of animals.**

 **Features:**
 1. Animal Search: Find scientific information about any animal